Doctors Test Bacterial Smear After Cesarean Sections To Bolster Babies' Microbiomes

 "An incision is being made into mom, and they are getting ready to take out the baby," Hourigan says.
 "They can see the head.
 And the head is now coming out of the C-section incision.
 Baby's head is out."

 In less than a minute after the surgery starts, the baby girl is completely out.
 A nurse rushes the newborn to a nearby table to clear her breathing.
-After the baby is breathing smoothly, Deopujari starts swabbing, using a gauze pad that was placed in the birth canal about an hour earlier.
+After the baby is breathing smoothly, Deopujari starts swabbing with a gauze pad.

 First, she swabs the baby's mouth, cheeks and face.
 After turning the gauze over to expose more bacteria, Deopujari wipes the baby's hands and arms.
 Next, she wipes down her chest, goes over her abdomen, up the other arm and then over her back.